sleepymalc/VSCode-LaTeX-Inkscape/README.md

 > This setup is universal for VS Code users indeed.
 The only part that'll be macOS-specific is the Inkscape part ([Inkscape-figures](#inkscape-figure-manager) and [Inkscape-shortcut-manager](#inkscape-shortcut-manager)).
 While the first part can be replaced by [super-figure](https://github.com/Joao-Peterson/super-figure) (while I still prefer my setup, you can still try it out even if you're in macOS), and you can certainly achieve a similar result in Windows as in my [Notes](./Notes), the drawing speed will be slower without the shortcut manager.
 Just keep that in mind.

 If you still don't know what to expect, please check out my [Notes](https://github.com/sleepymalc/Notes) taken in this setup.
+Also, due to the VS Code recent update (1.76.1), we have the [profile](https://code.visualstudio.com/docs/editor/profiles) functionality available.
+You can try [my current minimal profile](https://vscode.dev/profile/github/70b175ba903a4f1cc5dcd271ce8fcb51) for $\LaTeX$ I currently used along the reading, but since some configurations are not included in the [profile](https://code.visualstudio.com/docs/editor/profiles), I recommend you to still read through and set things up accordingly.

 > Available: [My website](https://www.pbb.wtf/posts/VSCode-LaTeX-Inkscape)